elusivecodes/FrostDateTime/README.md

 **Set Hours**

-Set the hours of the day in current timeZone.
+Set the hours of the day in current time zone.

 - `hours` is a number representing the hours of the day (between *0* and *23*).
 - `minutes` is a number representing the minutes of the hour (between *0* and *59*), and will default to the current value.